starikovm/phpunit-documentation-new/src/source/writing-tests-for-phpunit.rst

 #. ``ClassTest`` inherits (most of the time) from ``PHPUnit\Framework\TestCase``.

 #.
 The tests are public methods that are named ``test*``.
-   Annotation@testAlternatively, you can use the ``@test`` annotation in a method's docblock to mark it as a test method.
+   Alternatively, you can use the ``@test`` annotation in a method's docblock to mark it as a test method.

 #.
 Inside the test methods, assertion methods such as ``assertEquals()`` (see :ref:`appendixes.assertions`) are used to assert that an actual value matches an expected value.